sripranav9/AirlineReservation/app/README.md

     ```
     *Explanation: The query fetches all the required details from the `flight` table by checking for flights that are not cancelled and have atleast 1 available seat.
 The dynamic pricing follows the strategy where the ticket will cost 25% more than the base price if the flight capacity is above 80%.
 Then customer is then taken to the purchase page to continue.
 The same query is used to display the return flights as well.*

+  - The web application will route the customer to a customer login page if the user tries to purchase a ticket without logging in.
+The flight selection will be saved for the customer's purchase view after log in is authenticated.

   - Query 2: Fetch the flight status based on the details from the form.
     ```python
     #paste the sql query from the flask app here